metaplex-foundation/developer-hub/src/pages/core/core-js-sdk-v1-0.md

 #### hasAssetUpdateAuthority()

-The `hasAssetUpdateAuthority()` returns a `boolean` value based on wether the passed in `pubkey` holds update authority over the Asset.
+The `hasAssetUpdateAuthority()` returns a `boolean` value based on whether the passed in `pubkey` holds update authority over the Asset.

 ```ts
 export function hasAssetUpdateAuthority(